khanlab/labelmerge/docs/usage/cli.md

 ## Snakemake CLI
-In addition to the above command line arguments, Snakemake arguments can also be passed at the labelmerge command line.
+In addition to the above command line arguments, Snakemake arguments can also be passed at the Labelmerge command line.

 The complete list of [Snakemake](https://snakemake.readthedocs.io/en/stable/)